Here's what to do in Jacksonville this week

-From a Marvel trivia night to a professional magic show. there's plenty to enjoy in Jacksonville this week.
+From a back to school event to a poetry performance, there's plenty to enjoy in Jacksonville this week.
 Read on for a rundown of ideas for how to fill your calendar.

 Hoodline offers data-driven analysis of local happenings and trends across cities.
 Links included in this article may earn Hoodline a commission on clicks and transactions.